 As we head outside to tend our yards and gardens, an unseen — and often underappreciated — world of work is happening all around us.
 Beneath our feet and overhead, insects of all kinds are busy helping to propagate and protect plants.

-“There’s an astonishing diversity of insects here in British Columbia,” says Meghann Cant, BC SPCA animal welfare educator.
-In fact, our province is home to an estimated 30,000 to 40,000 different species – and each has an important role to play in the ecosystem.
+“There’s an astonishing diversity of insects here in British Columbia,” says Erin Ryan, BC SPCA wild animal welfare specialist.
+In fact, our province is home to an estimated 30,000 to 40,000 different species, and each has an important role to play in the ecosystem.
 Some, such as ladybugs and lacewings, help defend plants by eating the insects that feed on them.
 Others, such as bumblebees and swallowtails, help plants reproduce through pollination.

-- Nothing but natives.
-Native plants attract native insects who, in turn, attract other native wildlife species such as birds.
+- Think local.
+Choose native plants adapted to your local climate.
+This attracts native insects who, in turn, attract other helpful native wildlife species such as birds.

-- No more monocultures.
+- Diversity is key.
 Different plants attract different insects.
 Having a variety also ensures that food is available to insects at different times of year.

 - Think in 3D.
-Provide horizontal and vertical plant structure (e.g., mosses, shrubs and trees) to create a choice of microclimates and provide insects with shelter from inclement weather.
+Provide horizontal and vertical plant structure (e.g., herbs, shrubs and trees) to create a choice of microclimates and provide insects with shelter from inclement weather.

 - Say no to drugs.
 Even pesticides with low toxicity, such as soap, can still harm beneficial insects.

 - Tidiness is overrated.
 Let an area ‘go wild’ with grasses, weeds, wildflowers, logs and brush, and allow leaves to pile up for insects to hide, nest and overwinter in.

 - Water woes.
 Insects need water, too!
 Provide some in a shallow dish filled with rocks to keep them from drowning.